asiya-b42/SteganographyWithAI/README.md

 - **Audio Steganography**: Hide and extract messages in WAV audio files using robust, noise-resistant algorithms.
 - **Image Steganography**: Hide and extract messages in images (PNG, JPEG, etc.).
 - **Detection**: Detect the presence of hidden messages in audio or image files.
+- **AI Assistant**: Get help and learn about steganography with our Groq-powered chatbot.
 - **Modern UI**: Built with React, TypeScript, and Tailwind CSS for a clean, responsive experience.
-- **All Local**: All processing is done in your browser for privacy and security.
+- **All Local**: All processing is done in your browser for privacy and security (except for the AI chatbot).

 ## Project Structure
 ```